 Proof-Of-Loss is Required in the United States

-The term "parametric" only refers to an event that triggers a payment.
+The term "parametric" only refers to an event that initiates a pay out mechanism.
 Therefore, its application goes beyond the insurance industry.
 For example, other risk transfer products, such as derivatives, can be considered as parametric triggers.

-To distinguish parametric insurance from gambling, regulators in the U.S. require "proof-of-loss."
+To distinguish this type of insurance from gambling, regulators in the U.S. require "proof-of-loss."
 The insured has to prove that an actual loss had occurred before the payment is made.
-However, showing proof of a loss isn't necessarily cumbersome - U.S. regulators accept things like images taken with drones and text messages from customers.
+However, showing proof of a loss isn't necessarily cumbersome — U.S. regulators accept things like images taken with drones and text messages from customers.

 So, the U.S. insurance market has found a workaround that preserves the main advantages of parametric solutions while adhering to regulatory requirements.

-Advantages of Parametric Insurance Policies Over Traditional Insurance
+Advantages of Parametric Insurance Policies Over Traditional Policies

-While parametric insurance solutions may still be in their early stages, the ability to deliver automatic payment in a data-driven world helps it fill the gaps created by traditional indemnity.
+While parametric solutions may still be in their early stages, the ability to deliver automatic payment in a data-driven world helps it fill the gaps created by traditional insurance products.

 One of the challenges in insurance is setting appropriate rates.

-The insured generally has the benefit of having more information of their own risk than the insurance carrier.
-Parametric solutions remove this information imbalance.
+The insured generally has the benefit of having more information about their own risk than the insurance carrier.
+Parametric insurance policies remove this information imbalance and give the insurer a better understanding of the underlying risk exposure.
 Both parties are privy to the same relevant data about the chances of an event happening.

 That's the reason why parametric insurance is becoming an appealing option to non-insurance capital providers because there no need for them to analyze the risk in their clients or their assets.